MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 ---
 lab:
-    title: 'Exercise: Discover and interact with an API'
+    title: 'Exercise: Interact with an ASP.NET Core minimal API'
-    module: 'Module: Explore ASP.NET Core APIs'
+    module: 'Module: Interact with an ASP.NET Core minimal API'
 ---

 In this exercise, you learn how to create and deploy your first ASP.NET web app to Azure App Service.
 App Service supports various versions of .NET apps, and provides a highly scalable, self-patching web hosting service.
 ASP.NET web apps are cross-platform and can be hosted on Linux or Windows.
 When you're finished, you have an Azure resource group consisting of an App Service hosting plan and an App Service with a deployed web application.